-- 8.1 Each subcontract/agreement the College has must include the rationale for the subcontracting provision. - For each subcontract/agreement the College has, it must set out the full range of fees retained and charges that apply, including: - · Retained funding for quality assurance and oversight. - Retained funding for administrative functions, such as data returns. - Retained funding for mandatory training delivered to subcontractor staff by the directly funded provided. - Clawback for under delivery or other reasons. - How the College will determine that each cost claimed by a subcontractor is reasonable and proportionate to the delivery of their teaching or learning and how each cost contributes to delivering high quality learning. - 8.3 The College's governing body and our accounting officer must agree to the policy for delivery. - The College uses qualified and senior staff to select the subcontractors, they are experienced and qualified.
-The College only uses subcontractors for delivery provision if: - Subcontracts are in line with the funding requirements of the DFE - · Contracts are actively managed. - The accounting officer determines the subcontractors as high quality and low risk to public funds. - A robust procedure is in place to ensure subcontracting does not lead to the inadvertent funding of extremist organisations. - The College will inform the DFE if a subcontractor falls into administration or liquidation.
-(This is a requirement to at least 31st December 2034). - 8.6 It is the College's responsibility to ensure the subcontractors are aware of the requirement to: - Maintain evidence and audit trail as required, and provide access to this, until at least 31st December 2034. - Comply with the European Social Fund cross-cutting themes guidance for sustainable development and equality programme guidance. - 8.7 All contract documentation remains the property of the Secretary of State.
-If the subcontractor ceases trading, the College must recover all contract paperwork and reconcile any claims to DFE against the recovered paperwork. - The College's standard Management fee is 20%.
+Each subcontract/agreement the College has must include the rationale for the subcontracting provision.

+For each subcontract/agreement the College has, it must set out the full range of fees retained and charges that apply, including:

+- Retained funding for quality assurance and oversight. - Retained funding for administrative functions, such as data returns. - Retained funding for mandatory training delivered to subcontractor staff by the directly funded provided. - Clawback for under delivery or other reasons. - How the College will determine that each cost claimed by a subcontractor is reasonable and proportionate to the delivery of their teaching or learning and how each cost contributes to delivering high quality learning.

+The College's governing body, Executives and our accounting officer must agree to the policy for delivery.

+The College uses knowledgeable, qualified senior staff with the skills and experience to select the subcontractors.
+The College only uses subcontractors for delivery provision if:

+- Subcontracts are in line with the funding requirements of the DFE - Contracts are actively managed - Those charged with governance and oversight of subcontracting and the accounting officer determine the subcontractors as high quality and low risk to public funds - Robust procedures are in place to ensure subcontracting does not lead to the inadvertent funding of extremist organisations

+The College will inform the DFE if a subcontractor falls into administration or liquidation.
+(This is a requirement to at least 31st December 2034).

+It is the College's responsibility to ensure the subcontractors are aware of the requirement to:

+- Maintain evidence and audit trail as required, and provide access to this, until at least 31st December 2034. - Comply with the European Social Fund cross-cutting themes guidance for sustainable development and equality programme guidance.

+All contract documentation remains the property of the Secretary of State.
+If the subcontractor ceases trading, the College must recover all contract paperwork and reconcile any claims to DFE against the recovered paperwork.

+The College's standard Management fee is 20%.
 The DFE has the right to require an explanation where the funding you have retained as your management fee exceeds 20%.